-After you spend a certain amount of time with a companion, inevitably, you must have the "What About Us?" relationship talk.
-You can tell your guy is ready to have "the talk" if suddenly you find that instead of spending one weeknight and one weekend night hanging out together you're suddenly seeing each other every-other-day (at that he even lets slip the occassional phrase that he'd like to spend even more time with you).
-Will Living Together Ruin Your Relationship?
+After you spend a certain amount of time with a guy, inevitably, you must have the "So, what are we?" relationship talk.
+You can tell it's time for "the talk" when, suddenly, instead of spending one weeknight and one weekend night together you're suddenly seeing each other every-other-day (and he even lets mentions he'd like to spend even more time with you).

 He may also start mentioning other women in an attempt to gauge your reaction and get a sense of how much you care.
 Think: He went out without you on Saturday (no biggie, you're not officially dating, right?) and fills you in the next morning on the woman who blatantly hit on him on the dance floor.
 Hmm, are you... jealous? inquisitive? watchful over your man, ahem, friend?

 First things first.
 Why is this an important step in the relationship process (even if you decidely do not want any strings attached)?
 Well, two things, really.

 The first is that each person wants to know what to expect and how much to invest emotionally in whatever you two have going on.
 Spending increasingly more time together is a sign of progress, but to what end is unknown until it is spoken.
 A simple, heartfelt and direct "defining" moment can set the course straight and let each person's objectives and desires be known.

 Secondly, no one wants to get hurt.
 If each person clearly knows where he or she stands then this is a solid step to avoiding the quashing of anyone's feelings (whether intentional or not).
 Here are three tips to keep in mind when navigating the "How About Us?" talk toward the outcome you desire.